sara-zeus/db-Global-Super-Store/README.md

-# RestaurantTech Insights: From Database Design to Visual Analytics

-## Hyperspace

-In this post, I present the culmination of my efforts during the Meta Certificate program, providing an overview of my capstone project.

-### Roadmap

-Here is the roadmap followed in this project:

-1. **Version Control**
-    - Establishment of a repository/local directory for code storage.
-    - Thorough documentation and tracking of system modifications.
-    - Collaborative access to enhance the codebase.

-2. **Database Setup in MySQL Workbench**
-    - Setting up the MySQL instance server.
-    - Creating an Entity Relationship Model.
-    - Implementation of the ER diagram data model in MySQL.

-3. **Database API Development**
-    - Creating virtual tables, stored procedures, and prepared statements for Little Lemon restaurant.
-    - Adding query functions.

-4. **Utilizing Tableau for Data Analysis**
-    - Assisting Little Lemon in generating insights using data analysis features.

-### Version Control

-Version control is fundamental for managing modifications in software development and collaborative projects.
-In this project, tasks included:

-- Creating a centralized location for code storage.
-- Documenting and tracking all system modifications.
-- Providing collaborative access for codebase enhancement.

-### Database Design and Implementation

-Little Lemon required a reliable relational database system to manage data efficiently.
-The project encompassed:

-- Utilizing MySQL Workbench for a robust database system.
-- Creating an Entity Relationship (ER) diagram to represent database structure and relationships.
-- Exploring various data models for specific objectives.

-### Database Operations

-Several database operations were conducted, including:

-- Creation of a virtual table named OrdersView focusing on specific criteria.
-- Development of procedures like GetMaxQuantity(), MakeBooking(), CheckBooking(), CancelBooking(), and UpdateBooking().

-### Data Visualization with Tableau

-The next step involved visualizing restaurant sales data and implementing a Python database client.
-Objectives included:

-- Data visualization using appropriate tools and techniques.
-- Development of a Python database client for data retrieval, manipulation, and analysis.

-### Data Analytics with Tableau

-Diving into data analytics using Tableau, insights were presented using worksheets and interactive dashboards:

-[Images of Tableau Visualizations]

-### Conclusion

-The use of Tableau's powerful tools allowed for uncovering meaningful patterns and trends in the restaurant's data.
-This project has been a journey of discovery and understanding, offering valuable insights through visual representations.
-Thank you for engaging with this exploration.
-Feel free to share any further questions or thoughts.

-With enhanced visual insights, this project concludes.
-Thank you once again for your participation.
+# Meta Database Engineer Capstone Project

+## Overview

+Welcome to my Meta Database Engineer Capstone Project!
+This project showcases my culmination of skills and knowledge gained throughout the Meta Database Engineer program.
+It involves a comprehensive exploration and implementation of database-related tasks, from design to visualization.

+## Project Focus

+The primary focus of this capstone project revolves around:

+- **Database Design and Implementation:** Utilizing various tools and methodologies to design and implement robust databases.
+- **Data Manipulation and Querying:** Performing data operations, writing complex queries, and creating stored procedures.
+- **Data Visualization and Analytics:** Utilizing visualization tools like Tableau to derive insights from the stored data.

+## Objectives

+1. **Version Control and Project Management:**
+   - Establishing a version control system for managing project modifications.
+   - Documenting and tracking all database-related changes.
+   - Collaborative access for project enhancement and review.

+2. **Database Setup and Design:**
+   - Employing MySQL Workbench for creating an efficient database structure.
+   - Implementing various data models and evaluating their applicability.
+   - Developing Entity Relationship (ER) diagrams for visualization and planning.

+3. **Database Operations:**
+   - Creating virtual tables, stored procedures, and prepared statements.
+   - Executing complex queries and operations to extract meaningful insights.

+4. **Data Visualization and Analytics:**
+   - Using Tableau for visual representation and analysis of stored data.
+   - Presenting insights and trends derived from the database through visualizations.

+## Roadmap

+This project follows a structured roadmap:

+1. **Version Control and Setup:** Establishing version control and initial database setup.
+2. **Database Design and Implementation:** Designing the database structure and implementing it in MySQL.
+3. **Database Operations:** Executing various operations, creating procedures, and optimizing queries.
+4. **Data Visualization:** Utilizing Tableau for visual data representation and analysis.
+5. **Conclusion:** Summarizing insights gained and lessons learned throughout the project.

+## Conclusion

+This capstone project is a comprehensive showcase of my database engineering skills, covering various aspects from design to visualization.
+The structured approach followed throughout the project aimed to achieve a robust and insightful database system, offering valuable insights for decision-making.

+Thank you for exploring this p